ABuljko/Sudoku-App-Documentation/README.md

 ## 11. Integrate some nice unit tests
 Develop and integrate meaningful **unit tests** into your code.
 Ensure they are included in the build pipeline.

+- [box_inner_test.dart](https://github.com/ABuljko/Sudoku-App-Documentation/blob/main/test/boxInner_test.dart): tests the BoxInner class to make sure it correctly handles setting focus, value existence, and clearing states for Sudoku grid cells.
+- [widget_test.dart](https://github.com/ABuljko/Sudoku-App-Documentation/blob/main/test/widget_test.dart): Verifies that widgets function as expected.

+These tests ensure that the components of your app, like buttons, text fields, and other widgets, behave correctly.
+They check if the widgets appear, respond to user interactions, and update the UI as expected.
 ## 12. IDE
 Use a modern IDE like **VSCode** or **IntelliJ**.
 Highlight your favorite shortcuts and features you’ve learned to use efficiently.